guageHHH5/class-chess-123-main/README.md

 Castling was done with 4 boolean variables.
 2 for the King/Queen on black, 2 for the King/Queen on white.
 They are true for the opening position.

+Last but not least, the negamax and alpha beta pruning.
+I had a slight idea on how to implement the AI at first, but after I wrote the code and began running the application, it'll just crash nonstop.
+I realized that the AI is using the original grid, which means the application will crash no matter what since it's modifying what we already have on the board.
+After some redesigning, now all the negamax and its helper functions now use a copy of its grid instead.
+The AI itself, however, calculates move at a decently slow speed.
+Are the moves random?
+I personally do not think so, but they do take a while to come out.
+This implementation is pretty challenging if I do say so myself.

 ### 🎓 Educational Purpose